-Content creation is the life-blood of any business and digital marketing strategy—it’s a top priority for 80% of marketing professionals.
+Content creation is the lifeblood of any business and digital marketing strategy—it’s a top priority for 80% of marketing professionals.

 Whether you’re spearheading an SEO strategy to get in front of more prospective customers or building a reputation management strategy to illuminate your good side, you’ve got to have content.
-It’s the key communication tool that cultivates connection and trust.
+It’s the essential communication tool that cultivates connection and trust.

 If you’re deciding whether or not to pursue content or just need some validation that your existing content strategy is worth it, this is for you.

 Here’s a quick breakdown of the what, why, and how of quality content creation.

 - Generating topic ideas that align with your buyer persona.

 - Creating written and/or visual content (blog posts, videos, infographics, landing pages, etc.) on those ideas.

 - Sharing the content with your target audience via site page, email, social media, etc.